Editor’s Note: This a guest post from Steven Kotler, author of The Rise of Superman.

 “Action and adventure sports demand deep embodiment,” says professional kayaker Doug Ammons.
 “Especially kayaking.
 Big rivers accelerate you in every direction at once.
 This puts the vestibular system into overdrive.
 This isn’t just your mind paying more attention—suddenly your entire body is paying attention.
 When this happens, it’s outside our conscious capabilities.
 There are no words… You are literally part of the flow of the world.”

 If we want to pull the deep embodiment trigger in less extreme environments, then we simply have to learn to pay attention to all these input streams in those environments.
 This isn’t hard.
-Zen walking meditation teaches an open-senses/all-senses awareness.
+Zen walking meditation teaches open-senses/all-senses awareness.
 Balance and agility training (like playing hopscotch or running ladder drills) enhance proprioception and vestibular awareness.
 Yoga, Tai Chi, and just about every martial art blend both together.
-And if technology is more your speed, there are video games for both Xbox’s Kinect and Nintendo’s Wii that do the same.
+And if the technology is more your speed, there are video games for both Xbox’s Kinect and Nintendo’s Wii that do the same.

 Psychological, or internal triggers, are conditions in our inner environment that create more flow.
 They’re psychological strategies for driving attention into the now.